 Patrick "Don" NoonanCONSULTANT Send an email

-Mr. Noonan serves as a project leader and subject matter expert for encroachment and aviation-related issues.
-He currently works on the Air Force Community Partnership Program as a lead facilitator, and he contributes to Installation Complex Encroachment Management Action Plans (ICEMAPs) and Marine Corps Program projects.
+Mr. Noonan has served as a Marstel-Day project leader and subject matter expert for encroachment and aviation-related issues.
+His projects included the Air Force Community Partnership Program as a lead facilitator, Installation Complex Encroachment Management Action Plans (ICEMAPs) and Marine Corps Program projects.
 These projects address environmental challenges, with recommended solutions involving conservation partnering; habitat preservation; permanent preservation of undeveloped land as a buffer or for habitat through the Department of Defense Readiness and Environment Protection Initiative; low impact design; green infrastructure planning; and/or implementation of night skies and smart growth initiatives.
 Other challenges include sea level rise, severe/prolonged weather events, drought, and additional climate change issues that require innovative climate adaptation plans and sustainability strategies.
-Mr. Noonan has served as a project leader for the prototype ICEMAPs produced at Buckley Air Force Base (AFB), CO, and Patrick AFB, FL.
+Mr. Noonan served as a project leader for the prototype ICEMAPs produced at Buckley Air Force Base (AFB), CO, and Patrick AFB, FL.
 These prototypes became the foundation for the ICEMAPs currently produced throughout the Air Force.

 Mr. Noonan received his BA in English from The Citadel.
 He is an Air War College graduate, certified facilitator, and designated air combat tactics instructor.